jthistle/mc-paintings/README.md

 This website is developed on the branch `develop`. `master` only accepts pull requests from `develop`.
 Any changes should be made as commits to `develop` (or, if you're an external contributor, as a PR to `develop`).

-Heroku automatically builds and deploys master when it is pushed to.
+TODO: setup AWS to automatically build and deploy pushed to `master`.

 ### Project structure overview